Stewart Park, Middlesbrough: Today

 The park covers about 120 acre and consists mainly of mature woodland and arboretum on the south side, with open parkland on the northern side.

 There are two lakes, which are the home to Canada and greylag geese, moorhens, coots and various types of duck.

 A pets' corner houses several types of domesticated animals: fallow deer, highland cattle, llamas, goats, peacocks, pheasants, rabbits and guinea pigs.

 Part of the Victorian estate complex is open to the public and includes a cafe, and visitor centre.
 Various nature, heritage, orienteering and tree trails are provided in the park.
 Play areas for children include a climbing frame named after HMS Endeavour, Captain James Cook's ship.

 The Captain Cook Birthplace museum is situated in the middle of the park and is open to visitors from April to November.

+Listed buildings

 The temple folly, loggia, Captain Cook memorial and Victorian estate complex are all listed buildings.